 Although localized cellulitis, myositis, and spreading myonecrosis may be clinically distinct, differentiation often requires surgical exploration.
 In myonecrosis, muscle tissue is visibly necrotic; the affected muscle is a lusterless pink, then deep red, and finally gray-green or mottled purple and does not contract with stimulation.
 X-rays may show local gas production, and CT and MRI delineate the extent of gas and necrosis.

 Wound exudate should be cultured for anaerobic and aerobic organisms.
-Because of their short generation time, anaerobic cultures of Clostridia may be positive in as little as 6 h.
+Because clostridia double in number every 7 min, anaerobic cultures of Clostridia may be positive in as little as 6 h.
 However, other anaerobic and aerobic bacteria, including members of the Enterobacteriaceae family and B acteroides, Streptococcus, and Staphylococcus spp, alone or mixed, can cause severe clostridia-like cellulitis, extensive fasciitis, or myonecrosis (see Necrotizing Subcutaneous Infection).
 Also, many wounds, particularly if open, are contaminated with both pathogenic and nonpathogenic clostridia that are not responsible for the infection.

 The presence of clostridia is significant when

 However, if PMNs are abundant and the smear shows many chains of cocci, an anaerobic streptococcal or staphylococcal infection should be suspected.
 Abundant gram-negative bacilli may indicate infection with one of the Enterobacteriaceae or a Bacteroides sp (see Mixed Anaerobic Infections).
-Detection of clostridial toxins in the wound or blood is useful only in the rare case of wound botulism (see Wound botulism).
+Detection of clostridial toxins in the wound or blood is useful only in the rare case of wound botulism.